RSGInc/FHWA_EERPATv4/README.md

 ## Running EERPATv4

-1. Open the script "Run_EERPATv4.R in the R GUI or another R IDE such as RStudio
+1. Open the script "Run_EERPATv4.R" (located in the root directory of the model in R GUI or another R IDE such as RStudio
 2. Follow the instructions in the scrpt to select a scenario to run and launch the model run